alexandroid000/haskell_qm/README.md

 can see in the first line of the actual function definition that we separate out the `basis` and `components`, apply the operator to the basis of `x`, and then recompose the vector.
 The last two lines of the code block just redefine the `closure` function to look pretty, in the Dirac notation.
-The `QuantumVector` file defines a rotation operator and shows how to apply it with the closure operator, so take a look at that section ("Changing the representation").
+The [quantum vector](QuantumVector.lhs) file defines a rotation operator and shows how to apply it with the closure operator, so take a look at that section ("Changing the representation").

 For the talk, we will review this module and answer any questions about it, then we will move on to representing the annihilation and creating operators in